softgiant5860/timelessNFT/README.md

 # How to Build a Better NFT Marketplace with React, Solidity, and CometChat

-Read the full tutorial here: [**>> How to Build a Better NFT Marketplace with React, Solidity, and CometChat**](https://daltonic.github.io)

-This example shows How to Build a Better NFT Marketplace with React, Solidity, and CometChat:
+This shows How to Build a Better NFT Marketplace with React, Solidity, and CometChat:

 ![TimelessNFT Project](./screenshots/0.gif)
 <center><figcaption>TimelessNFT Project</figcaption></center>